$0 China → Australia Skilled 189 Guide — Quick-Start Checklist

 The Note-Taking System That Works

-CCL is an open-notes test.
-Your note-taking technique is the single most trainable skill separating pass from fail.
+Note-taking is permitted in CCL and is one of the most trainable skills separating pass from fail.

 Divide your notepad with a vertical line.
 English segments go on the left, Mandarin on the right.
 Use symbols instead of words: $ for money, → for "therefore," ↑ for increase, ↓ for decrease, ? for uncertainty, ! for emphasis.